nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

         }
 ```

 So we do have all three containers in our Docker Network.
 And you can enter any of them and ping any of the other's IP address and that will work.
+Similarly you can use `netcat` to create a server on any of these containers and use `netcat` as a client from any other container to contact to it and check that data exchange is really possible.
-Disconnect any of the container from the network, and it will simply xease to be reachable by the others.
+Disconnect any of the container from the network, and it will simply cease to be reachable by the others.

 Isn't that all wondeful?